uhasker/getting-things-done-in-next-js/src/chapter6/01-setup.md

 - we want to use the App Router
 - we don't want to customize the defalt import alias

-Next navigate to the `easy-opus` directory and run:
+Next, navigate to the `easy-opus` directory and run:

 ```sh
 pnpm dev